 I bought my truck on eBay in about 2006.
 It was a Kansas farm truck.
 It was still wearing its Kansas license tag from 1976 under a more modern Kansas Historical tag.

 The truck had not run for several years but started with minimal fussing.
 A valve job was in order to get it running properly.

-I originally bought it to pull my 1936, 20 ft.
-Fruehauf semi trailer.
+I originally bought the truck to pull my 1936, 20 foot Fruehauf semi-trailer.
 I cut 26 inches from the frame to match the 131 inch wheelbase Series RB trucks from 1936.

 A short trip from Missouri to Western New York and the bed was mine.

 I have collected several original tools, including the jack and handle, tire pump, and most or all of the hand tools.
 I found and installed a genuine accessory tow ring for the rear crossmember.
 I have an original governor, Safetylight, roof vent, Eagle Radiator Cap for later installation.

 I drive the truck a lot for errands and fun.